The Week That Was

 First: what is our second-order exposure to a fall 2026 crop yield reduction?
 Fertilizer at $770/ton during the planting window means reduced acreage and lower yields in the Northern Hemisphere this fall.
 Any portfolio exposure to agricultural inputs, consumer staples, or food retail should be stress-tested against a 90-day Hormuz disruption scenario.
 Even if talks resume this weekend, the planting window damage is already done.

 Second: what is our policy on deploying AI models with unverified capability claims into sensitive workflows, and who has authority to approve exceptions?
-The Mythos governance vacuum is the preview of what every organization will face as frontier models enter enterprise environments.
-Having a policy before the capability arrives is cheaper than building one under pressure.
+The Mythos governance debacle is the preview of what every organization will face as frontier models enter enterprise environments.
+Having a policy before the capability arrives is cheaper than building one under pressure, and look at what’s happening at the macro level with hacks and workarounds being made “production”.
+We know how this story ends.
+Not well.

 Third: if your organization works with federal agencies, the access framework being negotiated between Anthropic and the White House right now will affect your compliance posture within 6-12 months.
 Ask your federal-facing teams what they are hearing from agency counterparts about AI deployment guidance.
-Silence from most agencies is the signal.
+Silence from most agencies is most likely, and that’s the signal.

 For technology leaders: